What Does Unlimited Data Mean? Unlimited Data Plans Explained

 What Is Mobile Data?

-Mobile Data is the information sent and received by your smart device using a cellular connection.
-Mobile data is used whenever you connect to the internet without using Wi-Fi.
+Mobile data, or cellular data, is the information sent and received by your smart device using a cellular connection.
+You use mobile data whenever you connect to the internet without using Wi-Fi.

 What Are the Different Types of Unlimited Data?